 - 1 clove garlic chopped

-- 1 tsp chopped fresh rosemary or ½ tsp dried rosemary
+- 1 teaspoon chopped fresh rosemary or ½ teaspoon dried rosemary

 - salt and freshly ground black pepper